wp-plugins/simple-lightbox/readme.txt

 Contributors: Archetyped
 Donate link: http://archetyped.com/tools/simple-lightbox/#donate
-Tags: lightbox, gallery, photography, images, theme, template, style Requires at least: 3.1.2
+Tags: lightbox, gallery, photography, images, theme, template, style Requires at least: 3.2.1
-Tested up to: 3.2
+Tested up to: 3.2.1
 Stable tag: trunk

 A simple, themeable, and customizable Lightbox for Wordpress

 == Description ==
 Simple Lightbox is a very simple and customizable lightbox that is easy to add to your Wordpress website.
-It also [supports themes](http://archetyped.com/lab/slb-registering-themes/), so it can be fully integrated with your site's theme.
+It also [supports skins](http://archetyped.com/lab/slb-registering-themes/), so it can be fully integrated with your site's theme.

-#### Customization
+#### Features
 Options for customizing the lightbox behavior are located in the **Settings > Media** admin menu in the **Lightbox Settings** section (or just click the **Settings** link below the plugin's name when viewing the list of installed plugins)

-* **New: Image Attachment Link Support**
+* **Supports Image Attachment links**
-* **New: Backwards-compatibility with legacy lightbox links**
-* Theme Support
+* **Display image metadata (caption, description, etc.) in lightbox**
+* Automatically activate links (no manual coding required)
 * Keyboard Navigation
+* Link Validation (optional)
+* User-customizable skin (template) support
 * Enable Lightbox depending on Page Type (Home, Pages, Archive, etc.)
-* Link Validation (optional)
-* Automatically activate links (no manual coding required)
 * Group image links (play as a slideshow)
 * Group image links by Post (e.g. separate slideshow for each post on home page)
 * UI/Animation Customization
 * Slideshow Customization
+* Backwards-compatibility with legacy lightbox links

 #### Usage
 1. Insert links to images/image attachments into your posts/pages

-**That’s it!
+**That's it!
 The image will be displayed in a lightbox automatically.**

 * For more usage tips, go to [Simple Lightbox's official page](http://archetyped.com/tools/simple-lightbox/)